amandadhwal/Waterzilla-master/README.md

 - Admin Dashboard: Admins have access to a comprehensive dashboard with valuable insights, including customer details, registered bottle companies, and overall sales.
 - Efficient Order Management: Admins can efficiently manage orders, keeping track of each transaction and ensuring smooth operations.
 - Customization Options: Admins can add new customers, water bottle options, and bottle companies to cater to unique requirements.
-- Detailed Reports: WaterZilla generates detailed reports that can be exported to PDF format, offering a comprehensive overview of system performance.
+- Detailed Reports:  Waterbank generates detailed reports that can be exported to PDF format, offering a comprehensive overview of system performance.

 ## Installation